CSIS-iLab/ci_wp_integrate/readme.md

 1. Run `git init`
 2. Create the WP installation
 3. Keep it in your `htdocs` directory with MAMP so you can run the site locally while you develop
+- Don't forget to initialize an empty database in MAMP's PHPAdmin for the install.
+If you're copying a WPEngine install, you'll need to reconfigure it so `wp-config.php` accesses your SQL database with root credentials and the correct database name.
 4. Add this repository's `.gitignore` to the root directory of the installation
 5. Add and commit your files (do not push to Git yet)